mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 >
 > (From *The Blue Cliff Record*, translated by Thomas Cleary & J.C.
 Cleary.)

+#### 1:15

+> If we discuss the gradual, it is going against the ordinary to merge with the Way: in the midst of a bustling market place, seven ways up and down and eight ways across.

-Here are two points: to discuss the *gradual*; second, to discuss the *sudden*.
+Here are two points: [first,] to discuss the *gradual*; second, to discuss the *sudden*.
 If you discuss the gradual, *gradual* means gradual progress, seeing progress through your individual feeling, understanding, and experience in your daily life.
-That is *gradual*.
+That is the *gradual*.

-> If we discuss the gradual, it is going against the ordinary to merge with the Way: in the midst of a bustling market place, seven ways up and down and eight ways across.
+So, “If we discuss the gradual, it is going against the ordinary to merge with the Way.”

-It is going against the ordinary because, *ordinary* means you are always a little bit away from the truth that you believe [toward], away from the point of the truth.
-Physically and mentally, in your daily life, your body and mind are present in daily living; that means being present right in the midst of the bustling marketplace.
-The bustling marketplace means making noise.
+“It is going against the ordinary” [–] *ordinary* means you are always a little bit away from the truth that you believe [toward], away from the point of the truth.

+Physically and mentally, in your daily life, your body and mind are present in daily living; that means being present right in “the midst of the bustling marketplace.” *The bustling marketplace* means making noise.
 Day to day, getting up in the morning: “Yes, I am getting up in the morning.”
 And then next you don’t want to get up in the morning, so, “I don’t want to get up in the morning.”
 So always bustling; your body and mind is [shown] in the bustling marketplace.
 Pretty noisy.

 And that means, next it says, “seven ways up and down and eight ways across.”
 We don’t care about the numbers; seven ways up and down means countless number, many times.
-Even for a moment, how often do you go up and down, you know?
-Can you imagine? *[He chuckles.]* If you do [imagine] that then you can see.
+Even [in] a moment, how often do you go up and down, you know?
+Can’t you imagine? *[He chuckles.]* If you do zazen you can see [this].
 In a moment your mind is really going up and down.
-And next your mind is really crossing rivers, and not crossing small rivers, you cross the universe.
-You can go to heaven.
+And next, your mind is really crossing rivers – and not crossing small rivers, you cross the universe. *[He laughs.]* You can go to heaven.
 You can go to Japan.
 Immediately, you can go.
-So in a moment you are really going up and down, across the universe, going to heaven and hell, et cetera, because you are discussing in the gradual.
+So in a moment you are really going up and down, across the universe, going to heaven and hell, et cetera.

-Gradual progress: because I am not a good person, I am not a real Buddhist, I am not mature exactly, that’s why I’m afraid to just be present with confidence, that’s why I want to progress.
-“I want to progress” means you are not mature, you are not perfect now, that’s why very naturally you are discussing about you, right in the middle of the bustling marketplace.
+Because, you are discussing [the] gradual.
+Gradual progress: because I am not a good person, I am not a real Buddhist, I am not mature exactly, that’s why I’m afraid to just be present with confidence, that’s why I *want* to progress.
+“I want to progress” means you are not mature, you are not perfect now, that’s why very naturally you are discussing about *you*, right in the middle of the bustling marketplace.

 That means [it’s] pretty hard.
 If you always take care of your life in that way, it’s really painful.

 #### 6:20

 > If we discuss the sudden, it doesn’t leave a hint of a trace; a thousand sages cannot find it.

-You cannot take care of your life just like [the gradual], always.
+You cannot take care of your life just like [the gradual] always.
 So next, we have to *discuss the sudden*.
 Sudden life, sudden progress.
 One hundred percent perfect. *The sudden* means one hundred percent perfect.

 For instance, if you perform athletics, you have to catch the iron bar.
 If you *discuss the gradual*, you are always looking at the bar, and looking at you, and then looking at the result which will come.
-And also you discuss about the audience, and you discuss about the points.
-You are always doing that, so naturally you are very uneasy and restless.
-On the other hand ... *the sudden* means one hundred percept perfect.
-That means you jump and grasp it.
+And also you discuss about the audience, and you discuss about the points; you are always doing that, so naturally you are very uneasy and restless.
+On the other hand you have to *discuss the sudden* means one hundred percent perfect.
+That means you grasp it.
 You cannot reach ninety percent; if you reach ninety percent to the iron bar, it’s not perfect.
 Ninety percent seems to be good, but it doesn’t make sense.
 So you have to completely perfectly catch it.
 If you catch it, then the next moment immediately you can perform athletics.

-“You discuss the sudden” means you should catch the iron bar perfectly, one hundred percent.
+So “You discuss the sudden” means you should catch the iron bar perfectly, one hundred percent.
 That is not only athletics: [it is also] your study, your zazen, your daily living.

 We need both.
 You cannot always say, “I can get one hundred points,” you know?
 You cannot boast about yourself like this.

-But a Zen Master in Japan says, “Zen is always to get zero points or one hundred points”; no middle between.
-This is Zen.
-Zen teaching doesn’t mean dogmatic teaching – this is *life*.
-I told you athletic performance: one hundred percent, or if you get ninety percent, ninety percent is exactly zero points, same thing.
+A Zen Master in Japan says, “Zen is always to get zero points or one hundred points”; no middle between. *[He laughs.]* This is Zen teaching.
+Zen teaching doesn’t mean dogmatic Zen teaching – this is *life*.
+I told you [about] athletic performance: one hundred percent, or if you [get] ninety percent, ninety percent is exactly zero points, same thing.
 So no middle.
 Zero or one hundred percent.

 The same applies to zazen too: one hundred percent or zero.
-That’s what shikantaza is: to get the hundred points.
+That’s [what] shikantaza is: to get the hundred points.

 It is very important.
-Discussing about you in the midst of the bustling marketplace, but on the other hand, you can do it!
-You have to do it; otherwise, you cannot see any progress in the bustling marketplace.
-So we need both simultaneously.
+Discussing about *you*, in the midst of the bustling marketplace, but on the other hand, you can do it!
+Anyway, you *have* to do it; otherwise you cannot see any progress in the bustling marketplace.
+So we need both, simultaneously.

+#### 10:16

 You know the famous haiku (by Bashō):